eventide-project/docs/user-guide/consumers.md

 ### Position Stream and the Consumer Identifier

 ::: danger
 If two consumers read the same stream, they **must** use distinct consumer identifiers.
-If not, these dependent consumers will write their position records to the same stream, which will cause these consumers to skip messages that have not been processed.
+If not, these consumers will write their position records to the same stream, which will cause these consumers to skip messages that have not been processed.
 :::

 The consumer writes the position to a stream derived from the name of the stream that a consumer is started with.
 For example, if a consumer is started with a stream named `account:command`, then the position is recorded in a stream named `account:command+position`.